 Nine Ways You Can Save Money on Streaming Services

-Looking to save money on streaming services?
-These nine tips will save you cash while watching your favorite shows.
+Want to save money on streaming services?
+These nine tips will help you cut costs while watching your favorite shows.

 Rachael Green

-Prices for streaming services have been steadily on the rise as more companies have entered the market, so it's no surprise that people want to know how to save on streaming services.
+Prices for streaming services have been steadily rising as more companies enter the market, so it's no surprise that people want to know how to save on these services.
+Deals have become scarce, and some of the biggest names in the business have stopped offering free trials.

-This is why we recommend looking out for deals and promotions, like the T-Mobile bundle that rolls free Netflix, Hulu and Apple TV Plus into your phone plan, before signing up for a new subscription service.
-Similar special offers — like the popular Hulu, Disney Plus, Max Ultimate Bundle — can save you almost half off the cost of buying each service separately.
+This is why we recommend looking out for other deals and promotions, such as the T-Mobile bundle that includes free Netflix, Hulu, and Apple TV+ in your phone plan, before signing up for a new subscription service.
+Similar special offers — like the popular Hulu, Disney+, and Max Ultimate Bundle — can save you almost half off the cost of buying each service separately.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.